freebsd/freebsd-quarterly/2019q3/sysctlinfo.md

 lock).
 The interface is used by _deskutils/sysctlview 1.5_, _sysutils/nsysctl 1.2_ and the converted version of sysctl(8), sysctlbyname(3),
 sysctlnametomib(3), they should be used to get the value of an object with 23/24 levels or if some level-name has only the '\0' character.
+In the future a new _byname_ node will be added to allow sysctlbyname() to manage a CTLTYPE_NODE with a no-NULL handler, example sysctlbyname("kern.proc.pid.\<pid\>").